dankovacek/transit_viz/README.md

 7. If you're a hero to all those good folks who do public service by using transit and not contributing to traffic, make it into a publicly available, free web app!

 ## License & Disclaimer
-The author does not guarantee accuracy of the information provided.
+The author does not guarantee accuracy of the results provided by running this code.
 Use at your own peril.

 ## License